-Before you can hit the road, make sure that your campground is pet-friendly.
+The first step is to make sure that your campground or hiking trail is pet-friendly.
 You’d hate to get there only to find out your pooch is barred or will have minimal access.
-Many family campground have rules about how and if pets are allowed at that site.
+Many family campgrounds have rules about how and if pets are allowed at that site.

 2. Bring the Right Gear

 Make sure you make a checklist of pet products that you’ll need to bring and double-check it before you leave the house.
 Basics like a leash, collar, harness and ID tags are just a few of the important things you need to bring to keep your dog safe.

 Don't forget about any activities you plan to enjoy while you are exploring.
 Hiking and swimming both require a little extra gear to ensure your dog will be safe.
 The best dog backpack, dog hiking boots, or a life jacket are all camping gear to consider bringing on your trip.

 Keep reading for a complete list of what to bring!